sd2wiebe/Analysis_with_Neural_Networks/README.md

 ## Overview of Analysis

-The purpose of this analysis is
+The purpose of this analysis is create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup, using info from a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.

 ## Results